Leadership Insight Series

 Name it before you act on it.

 When you feel the pull to react, pause and name what's happening internally: "I'm irritated."
 "I'm threatened."
 "I'm embarrassed."
-Neuroscience calls this "affect labeling" — it measurably reduces amygdala activity.
+Neuroscience calls this "affect labeling," which measurably reduces amygdala activity.
 Naming the feeling creates the gap.
 The gap is where the leadership is.